 Bathing & Brushing Your Pets

-On the other hand, dogs may need more frequent bathing, but it’s also important not to bathe them too often.
-Bathing a dog too often can lead to stripping them of their natural oils that may protect their skin and coat.
+Dogs may need more frequent bathing, but it’s also important not to bathe them too often.
+Bathing a dog too often can lead to stripping them of its natural oils that may protect its skin and coat.

 It’s usually recommended to bathe them no more than once a month, but every 2-3 months is often the recommended time frame between baths.